ScrawnySquirrel/FeistelCipher/README.md

 * -s, --silent

 #### Cipher Operations
 The program allows both the encryption and the decryption using the Feistel cipher.
+The entry point to the program is `feistel.py`.

 ##### Encrypt
 The encryption operation (enabled by `-e`) takes in a plaintext and performs the encryption operation using the provided key and returns the ciphertext.